Coordination complex: Classification

 Mineralogy, materials science, and solid state chemistry – as they apply to metal ions – are subsets of coordination chemistry in the sense that the metals are surrounded by ligands.
 In many cases these ligands are oxides or sulfides, but the metals are coordinated nonetheless, and the principles and guidelines discussed below apply.
 In hydrates, at least some of the ligands are water molecules.
 It is true that the focus of mineralogy, materials science, and solid state chemistry differs from the usual focus of coordination or inorganic chemistry.
 The former are concerned primarily with polymeric structures, properties arising from a collective effects of many highly interconnected metals.
 In contrast, coordination chemistry focuses on reactivity and properties of complexes containing individual metal atoms or small ensembles of metal atoms.

-Nomenclature of coordination complexes
+Nomenclature of coordination compounds

 The basic procedure for naming a complex is: